kynetx/Fuse-API/docs/Using_the_JavaScript_SDK.md

 	Fuse.vehicleChannels(<callback>, <options>)

 You should avoid using the channel as a means of identifying the vehicle since it could change.
 This function always provides the current mapping from the vehicle canonical name in the system, the ```picoId```, and the pico channel.

+___Callback___ The callback function will see an array of objects that have the following properties:

+	channel: "720FD18D-215C-4F23-ABFD-06F62C2808F1"
+	picoId: "Fleet-vehicle7010864A-215C-11E4-B874-136B8A2B85D9"

 ### Vehicle Status